-Now the fall leaf change reaches elevations between 3,000-4,000 feet.
+Then, the fall leaf change reaches elevations between 3,000-4,000 feet.
 This is a great time for a fall drive on the Blue Ridge Parkway.
-Many overlooks will provide a great view of fall color taking over the valleys below Places to visit this week:
+Many overlooks will provide a great view of fall color taking over the valleys below.
+Places to visit this week:

 Elevations between 2,000-3,000 feet, including the city of Asheville, see the strongest fall color.
 Places to visit this week: